How To Get More Qualified Leads From Your Acquisition Campaigns

 4. In the “Bidding” box, select Conversions, Automatically maximise conversions and then set a Target CPA.
 Under “Pay for”, choose Conversions.

-An easy way to get more leads from a Google Search Ad is to use Ad Extensions.
+An easy way to get more high-quality leads from a Google Search Ad is to use Ad Extensions that pre-qualify your traffic.

 - By specifying contact details, opening hours and even directions, you can attract more customers without paying for their clicks.